 Magic points (MP) – magical power that is expended when casting spells.

-Roll 1d10 and use the following to determine starting magic points:
+Roll 1d10 and use the following table to determine starting magic points (add any magic points gained by your class bonus to this result for total starting magic points):

 II.
 Game Rules